thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 Use this function if the data aggregation function **is not** set to None.
 If the Stacking box checked, the bar will be split according to the values of the entities used.
-If this box isn't checked, you will only see the entity with the highest value.
+If this box isn't checked, the widget will show you the sum of the used entity values.
 To see the values of all entities, you need to hover your mouse over the bar.

 {% include images-gallery.html imageCollection="charts-bar-adv-stacking" showListImageTitles="true" %}